Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

-The key ingredient in Caramel Apple Buttermilk Muffins is not the caramel or the apples, it’s the buttermilk that makes these muffins so incredible.
+I hope you are ready for some AMAZING muffins!
+Some people might think that the key ingredient in this Caramel Apple Buttermilk Muffins recipe would be the apples or caramel.
+But it’s the buttermilk that makes these muffins so incredible.
 That being said, this IS one of the best apple recipes to make during the fall apple picking season!

 Caramel Apple Buttermilk Muffins